 Heather Rattray Susan Was Jenny Robinson in The Wilderness Family series.

-Beverly Bonner <Not Yet in Database> Casey in the Basket Case and Frankenhooker franchises.
+Beverly Bonner Casey Casey in the Basket Case and Frankenhooker franchises (which I guess are in the same universe?).

 Judy Grafe News Woman Started out playing reporters in movies; ended up as Joyce Wrigley in TV's "The Adventures of Pete & Pete" franchise.